serenamm/friendlyveg/_posts/2022-02-24-crowd-pleasing-sweet-and-sour-cauliflower.md

 This one is a **crowd pleaser**!

-Buffalo cauliflower wings have been all the rage lately - so here is my **Asian take** on this classic vegan side dish.
+Buffalo cauliflower wings have been all the rage lately - so here is my **Chinese take** on this classic vegan side dish.

 I love serving this one to friends.
 I promise they'll love it, and so will you!